lonnik/spaces/README.md

 From a technical viewpoint, the application consists of a Golang backend with a Redis DB connected to it and a React Native frontend.
 The backend app will be deployed on a Kubernetes cluster (using Linode -> cheapest option) and will be split into microservices.
 I am aware that this is a **total overkill** but this project is supposed to be a personal learning project, as a functional app at the end.
 I will soon move most of the DB functionality from Redis to Postgres to take advantage of the benefits a relational database brings to me (foreign keys, schemas, complex queries etc.).

 Take into consideration that I worked on this project by myself.
-So even though things such as maintainability were an important aspect to me, I f.e. didnt see the benefit of using feature branches, but instead pushed everything directly to main.
+So even though things such as maintainability were an important aspect to me, I f.e. didn't see the benefit of using feature branches, but instead pushed everything directly to main.

-Also more importantly, I didnt add any tests so far.
+Also, more importantly, I didn't add any tests so far.
 Although I structured the functions (especially on the backend) in a way to make them easily testable through unit tests, I decided against to write some so far in order to move faster.
 When splitting up the app into microservices, I will think from the start about integration and E2E tests and add some later, if there will be still time.

 As you can see below, I'm about 3/4 through on my way to launch the app.